AlaneOliveira/AlaneOliveira/README.md

 </p>

 ## What I'm Focusing On
-- Advancing in mobile development (React Native)
+- Advancing in full-stack development
 - Creating clean and intuitive UIs
-- Growing as a future full-stack developer
+- Growing as a future developer

 ---